andywag/NeuralHDL/docs/architecture.md

     Nonlinearity-->Output
 ```

 There is an issue with this algorithm in that it uses the transpose of the taps which slightly complicates the memory access.
-To get around
+To get around this problem while keeping the same structure the taps are accessed from memory in an interleaved fashion as shown below.
+The table below shows this operation which does the following things :

-this problem while keeping the same structure the taps are accessed from memory in an offset fashion
+1. Rotates the tap address on a per tap basis
-which is shown in the table below.
+1. Rotates the data as well using a delay line

 | Type          | 0       | 1      | K      | K+1     | N       |
 | ------------- |:-------:| ------:| ------:| -------:| -------:|